-Prior to the scheduled telehuddle, rural providers identify medically complex patients who may potentially benefit from an interdisciplinary approach for geriatric care.
+Prior to the scheduled telehuddle, rural providers identify medically-complex patients who may potentially benefit from an interdisciplinary approach for geriatric care.
 These cases include Veterans with polypharmacy, recent or multiple falls, increased care utilization (e.g., emergency department, hospital, and/or outpatient visits), a diagnosis of dementia or cognitive impairment, and recent functional difficulties or social issues.
 After the Veterans are identified, the interdisciplinary team, along with the rural CBOC providers, conducts a review of the patient's medical records to develop recommendations and treatment plans.
 The telehuddles occur bimonthly with various rural CBOCs staff, including primary care providers, nurse care managers, and supporting staff.
-During these telehuddles, the interdisciplinary teams and the PACTS hold a discussion about the identified cases.
+During these telehuddles, a brief discussion is held between the interdisciplinary teams and the Patient Aligned Care Teams (PACTs) regarding the identified cases.